 Immigrants moved into the area.
 They lived on blocks neighboring Grand Street, the main street, with a trolley car service for residents.
 Some single-family brick row houses became multi-family dwellings to meet the population growth.
 In the 1890s, the social reformer Cornelia Bradford opened Whittier House, a social settlement house, for the neighborhood immigrants.

-The Paulus Hook Monument, at the intersection of Grand and Washington streets, is the 25-foot obelisk of unhewn granite installed in 1903 by the Daughters of the American Revolution in honor of Col. Lee's efforts.
+The Paulus Hook Monument in the park, at the southeast corner of Washington and Grand Streets, commemorates the Battle of Paulus Hook, fought to regain the fort by the Patriots against the British in August 1779.
+The 25-foot obelisk of unhewn granite was installed in 1903 by the Daughters of the American Revolution in honor of Col. Lee's efforts.
 In the 1930s, the monument was struck by a vehicle and was seemingly lost.
 Decades later, it was found among some debris and reinstalled in the historic district's pocket park.

 Cunningham, John T. New Jersey: America's Main Road.
 New York: Doubleday & Company, Inc., 1966.

 Lovero, Joan D. Hudson County: The Left Bank.
 Sun Valley.
 CA: American Historical Press, 1999.

 McDonald, Corey."Paulus Hook Remembered."
 Jersey Journal 23 August 2016.

 "Recalling Paulus Hook: Jersey City's Revolutionary Battle."
 New York Times 20 August 1879.

 Robinson, Walter F. Old Bergen Township (Now Hudson County) in the American Revolution.
 Bayonne, NJ: Keystone Printing Company, 1978.